DePayFi/documentation/docs/apis/authentication.md

 ## Header

-In order to authenticate towards DePay's APIs, you need to pass your API Key via the `x-api-key header`:
+In order to authenticate towards DePay's APIs, you need to pass your API Key via the `x-api-key` header:

 ```
 x-api-key: Th1406MN7L796p9fM8lHTa79jrtNorXW2duHYZkY